Olavamo/Honey-Trail/README.md

 ## Synopsis
 OnTheHouse is a Chrome extension that displays a reminder before user's free-trial period expires.
 Final version of the product will provide option to unsubscribe from the online service with a single click.
-OnTheHouse is created with goals of protecting consumer rights.
+OnTheHouse is created to protect consumer rights.

 ## Motivation